HannesParth/CommandGodot/README.md

 # CommandGodot
-A clean example implementation of the Command Pattern in Godot 4.4 with added visualizations.
+A clean example implementation of the Command Pattern in Godot with added visualizations.

+**Made in Godot 4.4.1**.
+If 4.5 adds abstract classes, most of the 'base' classes here can be easily adapted.

 ## Usage and Goal
-This is meant to be a written tutorial explaining the command pattern for [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
+This is meant to be a written tutorial explaining the command pattern for [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming). \
 The main priorities are understanding the purpose, core concept and functionality of the pattern.

 The project has been implemented trying to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles of programming and the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).